 This is a great location to target bream with lures and soft plastics.
 The options available are almost endless so make sure you read our guide on the best lures to catch bream.
 Recommended options include crab imitation, shallow diving cranks, paddle tail soft plastics, curl tail soft plastics, minnow imitations, vibes, and blades.
 Also, try your luck with surface lures which is an exciting form of fishing with light gear.
 Bream is all about finesse fishing so you will need an ultralight spin outfit.
 We recommend a 7-foot rod in a 1-3 or 2-4 kilo class, paired with a 1000, 2000 or 2500 reel spooled with a 2-6-pound braid and equivalent leader.
 There are so many amazing bream outfits on the market and budgets vary greatly depending on your skill level and spending habits.

-Bream resides within structures such as jetty pylons and stumps.
+Bream reside within structures such as jetty pylons and stumps.
 Enticing them away from the structure onto your lure will take some time to master.
 Remember to work your lures and plastics slowly and mix up the retrieval techniques.
 If you are targeting bream with bait then we would highly recommend sandworms, maggots, scrub worms, mussels, yabbies, & chicken.
 A 2-4 kilo class rod paired with a 2500 size reel would be a great option spooled with a 6-pound line.
 We would encourage you to read our detailed guide on Bait fishing for Bream.

 Targeting Flathead at Lakes Entrance